Wills & Estates

 Probate of Estates

-When a person passes away, if they have a will, the will governs how the estate is administered.
+When a person passes away, if they have a will, it governs how the estate is administered.
 Depending on the type of assets being dealt with, the executor may be required to apply for a Grant of Probate.
 If a person passes away without a will, they are said to have died “intestate”, and the estate will be administered in accordance with the Wills and Succession Act, RA 2010.
 Depending on the assets to be distributed, the person acting as Personal Representative of the Estate may be required to apply to the courts for a Grant of Administration.
 Our office is able to help you obtain the Grants of Probate and Grants of Administration you need.

 24/7 On-call Support